nayanex/conFusion---Restaurante-Webpage-using-Bootstrap/README.md

 ####**Using a Container class**

-* We use the container class to keep content within a fixed width on the screen, determined by the size of the screen.
+We use the container class to keep content within a fixed width on the screen, determined by the size of the screen.
 The alternative is to use the container-fluid class to make the content automatically to span the full width of the screen.
 Add the container class to the top most div in the file as follows.

 ```html
 <div class="container"> ...</div>
 ```

 ####**Dividing the content into rows**

 * Let us now add the class row to the first-level inner div elements inside the container.
 This organizes the page into rows of content.
-I

 ```html
 <div class="row"> ...
 ```

 ####**Creating a Jumbotron**

 * Let us add the class jumbotron to the header class as shown below.
 This turns the header element into a Bootstrap component named Jumbotron.
 A jumbotron is used to showcase key content on a website.
 In this case we are using it to highlight the name of the restaurant.